mark-torres10/personal_website/_posts/_research/2024-01-06-recommender-systems-and-polarization.markdown

 #### Why do we need a recommendation algorithm?

 #### How do recommendation algorithms work?
+(how rec algos work)

+Recommendation algorithms historically have wanted to know which items users wanted to see more of (or were more likely to purchase).
+[Initial attempts](https://www.researchgate.net/publication/2314792_GroupLens_Applying_collaborative_filtering_to_Usenet_news) to do this asked, for example, explicit questons to try to understand user preferences.
+However, researchers quickly learned that instead of explicitly asking for user's preferences, we could use their activity (e.g., [which links users clicked on](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/35599.pdf)) as a more accurate metric of what users actually wanted (or, at the very least, what their actions say they wanted).
+Once social media came around, recommendation algorithms were a [well-established area of research](https://research.ibm.com/haifa/dept/imt/papers/guySIGIR10.pdf) and these algorithms used those findings to get people on the apps and to get them to come back.

 #### How do recommendation algorithms curate what you see on social media?